themangomago/nostr-cli/nostr-nips.md

 If the pubkey matches the one given in `"names"` (as in the example above) that means the association is right and the `"nip05"` identifier is valid and can be displayed.

 The optional `"relays"` attribute may contain an object with public keys as properties and arrays of relay URLs as values.
-When present, that can be used to help clients learn in which relays a that user may be found.
+When present, that can be used to help clients learn in which relays that user may be found.
 Web servers which serve `/.well-known/nostr.json` files dynamically based on the query string SHOULD also serve the relays data for any name they serve in the same reply when that is available.

 ## Finding users from their NIP-05 identifier